What is the true meaning of spirituality?

 Personally, I appreciate a lot of Eastern philosophy.

-Taoism, for instance, is a religion that promotes harmony between mind and body.
+Taois beliefs and practices, for instance, promote harmony between mind and body.

 Lao Tzu said that a healthy mind creates a healthy body.

 That’s true, and I personally believe in that, so I follow some of the Taoist practices for harmonising mind and body.

 Those are all religions.
 But as a spiritualist I’m free to pick and choose parts of those religions to use for my own spirituality.

 That’s the beauty of spirituality: You can take the beliefs that you, as an individual, truly believe in, and combine them to form your own spirituality.

 When you put all this together you realise that the true meaning of spirituality is “freedom for individual beliefs”.